 Test scores since the changes were made have shown dramatic improvements among students in Oceanside’s immersion classes.

-“We’ve only been using it a short time —- two years —- but if the trend plays out, (immersion classes) may surpass bilingual education as the best method of helping non-English speakers become successful English speakers,”
+“We’ve only been using it a short time —- two years —- but if the trend plays out, (immersion classes) may surpass bilingual education as the best method of helping non-English speakers become successful English speakers,” Noonan said.

 Discussions at Thursday’s meeting will cover many aspects of national education policy, Noonan said.
 While the Clinton administration soon will conclude, Noonan added, those policies could be continued if Vice President Al Gore is elected president.